usnistgov/NISTIR-8112/index.md

 </section>

-**_Under Development_**

 Welcome to the NIST IR 8112 Public Draft!
-We're excited to share  this document and collaboratively enhance and evolve this IR.
+We're excited to share  this publication and collaboratively enhance it openly with our stakeholder community.

 Click [here](NISTIR-8112.html) to access the document.